 For the fiscal year ending June 30, 2024, the Company has an Audit Committee whose members are the independent directors of the Company.
-Mr. Kazmi as Chair, and Mr. Caton and Mr.Francis as members.
+Mr. Kazmi as Chair, and Mr. Caton and Mr. Francis as members.
 In his fourth year as the Audit Committee Chair, Mr. Kazmi offers a breadth of experience in finance and banking industry as head of commercial banking and business development with Habib Bank Zurich PLC, UK.
 He is well versed in finances and provides valuable insight to the audit committee.

 The Audit Committee met five times remotely during fiscal 2024.
 The Audit Committee was established by the Board for the purpose of overseeing the Company's accounting and financial reporting processes and the audits of the Company's financial statements and reviewing the financial reports and other financial information provided by the Company to any governmental body or the public and the Company's systems of internal controls regarding finance, accounting, legal compliance, and ethics.
-Its primary duties and responsibilities are to: (i) serve as an independent and objective party to monitor the Company's financial reporting process, audits of the Company's financial statements, and the Company's internal control system and (ii) appoint from time to time, evaluate, and, when appropriate, replace the registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review, or attest services for the Company, determine the compensation of such "outside auditors" and the outside auditors.
+Its primary duties and responsibilities are to: (i) serve as an independent and objective party to monitor the Company's financial reporting process, audits of the Company's financial statements, and the Company's internal control system and (ii) appoint from time to time, evaluate, and, when appropriate, replace the registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review, or attest services for the Company, determine the compensation of such "outside auditors" and the other terms of their engagement, and oversee the work of the outside auditors.
 The Company's outside auditors' report directly to the Audit Committee.
-The Audit Committee is also charged with establishing procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting or auditing matters.
+The Audit Committee is also charged with establishing procedures for the receipt, retention, and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting matters.
 In summary, the Audit Committee is generally responsible for:

-- Appointing, compensating, retaining, and overseeing NetSol's independent registered public accounting firm. - · Reviewing the annual report of NetSol's independent registered public accounting firm related to quality control. - Reviewing NetSol's annual and quarterly reports to the SEC, including the financial statements and the "Management's Discussion and Analysis" portion of those reports, consult with the Company's CFO, and recommend appropriate action to the Board.
+- Appointing, compensating, retaining, and overseeing NetSol's independent registered public accounting firm. - Reviewing the annual report of NetSol's independent registered public accounting firm related to quality control. - Reviewing NetSol's annual and quarterly reports to the SEC, including the financial statements and the "Management's Discussion and Analysis" portion of those reports, consult with the Company's CFO, and recommend appropriate action to the Board.